pauper-warsaw/xmage-vintage-cube/README.md

  * is frequently not up-to-date (the most recent one is from July 2020 as of initializing this project);
- * includes improperly coded card images, which generally do not load correctly (Japanese alternate-art Planeswalkers are especially guilty of this);
+ * includes improperly coded card images, which generally do not load correctly (Japanese promotional alternate-art Planeswalkers are especially guilty of this);
  * doesn't exude Vintage feel by utilizing recent reprints and promos.

 ## License